packet-guardian/pg-dhcp/README.md

 [![GitHub stars](https://img.shields.io/github/stars/packet-guardian/pg-dhcp.svg)](https://github.com/packet-guardian/pg-dhcp/stargazers)
 [![GitHub license](https://img.shields.io/badge/license-New%20BSD-blue.svg)](https://raw.githubusercontent.com/packet-guardian/pg-dhcp/master/LICENSE)

-This is the DHCP server created specifically for registration scenerios.
+This is the DHCP server created specifically for registration scenarios.
 The server exposes a management API that can be implemented with any other application to manage registration and blocked status of a device.
 The server can also be used by itself as a standard DHCP server without any registration information.

 ## Features